KAUST Single Sign-On (SSO)

 • O’Reilly for Higher Education

-Please note: Access to some services is based on your KAUST affiliation (e.g., student, faculty, or staff).
-In some cases, a license may be required and must be purchased or approved by your PI or line manager.
-For more details on availability, license restrictions, and cost, please refer to the KAUST Software Catalog.
+Please note: Access to some services depends on your KAUST affiliation, such as student, faculty, or staff status.
+In some cases, a license may also be required and may need to be purchased or approved by your PI or line manager.
+For more information about availability, licensing, and cost, please refer to the KAUST Software Catalog.

-• Always log out when using public or shared devices
+• Always sign out when using a public or shared device.

 FAQs